 How Does it Compare to Other Mortgages?

-USDA loans are very different from FSA and conventional financing options.
+USDA loans are very different from FHA and conventional financing options.
+Besides the VA loan the USDA loan is currently the only other loan were you can buy a home with no money down.
 There are no limits to how much house you can buy with a conventional mortgage, where it’s located, or in what condition.
 However, you pay for that amount of freedom with a 20% down payment and a good credit history.
 Remember that when you borrow money to buy your house, a bank is putting forth hundreds of thousands of dollars solely on the faith that you will pay it back.
 And with conventional financing, they have no added protection if you default on your loan.
 That’s why lenders try to be as sure as possible that you can complete the terms of the loan agreement.
 In other words, they want to see you as a low credit risk.

 If you meet the qualifications for a USDA home loan, the benefits are worth taking advantage of.
 Let’s take a closer look at some of the most important ways the USD home loan program makes it easy for those of modest income to purchase a home of their own.